Brief History of Corrugated Filters

 Figure 1: Corrugated filter by Conh [1].

-The design approach is based on representing a periodic E-plane corrugated delay structure as a uniform waveguide of particular characteristic impedance [2] and matching with interface waveguide by multi-step transformer.
+The design approach is based on representing a periodic E-plane corrugated delay structure as a uniform waveguide of a particular characteristic impedance [2] and matching with waveguide interface by multi-step transformer.
 Therefore the procedure is based on some uncertainty and involve rather complicated procedures requiring empirical adjustments to experimental filters before a satisfactory final design is achieved [3].
 Later design methods using modern circuit theory and synthesis techniques have been fundamentally developed by Levy [3] and generalized for wide class of tapered corrugated waveguide filters [4].
 The filter structure has been tapered by Levy in several different ways and associated with Chebychev and Zolotarev functions response.

 Figure 2: Tapering of corrugated waveguide from interface waveguide to smaller central aperture.